Vasileia-Apostolou/all_about_glam_blog/README.md

 ## About
-This application is a blogpost and it was created for users to get inspired and share anything related to beauty.
-Users can create an account where they can add as many blogposts as they like for free!
-Plus they can update or edit their posts and profile account.
+This application is a blog and was created for users to get inspired and share anything related to beauty.
+Users can create an account where they can add as many blog posts as they like for free!

 ## Why This Project?
-This application was created for my 3rd Project with Data Centric Development for [Code Institute](https://codeinstitute.net/).
+This application was created for my 3rd Milestone Project with Data Centric Development for [Code Institute](https://codeinstitute.net/).
 I used Python and a no-SQL database, MongoDB, to create this project which uses CRUD operations to allow users to create, read, update and delete their posts.

 ## UX

 ### User Stories
 * As a user, I want to be able to create my own account.
 * As a user, I want to be able to log in and out of my account.
+* As a user, I want to read inspiring posts from the web application.
 * As a user, I want to be able to create a blog post.
-* As a user, I want to read inspiring posts from the web application.
 * As a user, I want to be able to edit and update my blog posts.
 * As a user, I want to be able to delete my blog posts.
 * As a user, I want to be able to view my profile account.